nishchaljs/vehicle_fitness/README.md

 * Manufacturing Date of Vehicle and its Age
 * Owner Information

+## Geolocation
+Current location of the user is fetched from the geocoder library and compared with the location of the predefined location of the RTO.
+For location, latitude and longitude coordinates are used.
+The distance between them is calculated and returned in kilometers.
+The distance calculation is done using the haversine library.

 ## Dataset used:
 * Tyre condition testing: https://drive.google.com/drive/folders/1VxH_IP3-GHgj6tcykzbnZtpfHkALMv9p
 * Indicator testing: The video has been uploaded in the repository